masterking32/WoWSimpleRegistration/README.md

 # Debug

-If you got blank screen, You can enable `debug_mode` in config file.
+If you got a blank screen, You can enable `debug_mode` in the config file.

 ## Features